 For example, the CEU has led the development and evaluation of the WHO CVD risk prediction model, calibrated to 21 global regions (Kaptoge, Lancet Global Health 2019), now adopted into the WHO package of essential noncommunicable disease interventions worldwide.
 We also led development and evaluation of CVD risk prediction algorithms for European regions (“SCORE2”), adopted by the 2021 ESC Guidelines on CVD Prevention in Clinical Practice (Hageman, Eur Heart J 2021) with translation and research applications facilitated by the ESC software app and statistical software provided by CEU.

 The CEU has led methodological work showing nearly equal performance of four different risk scores after simple re-calibration (Pennells, Eur Heart J 2019), suggesting the need to focus on widespread use of any recalibrated algorithm.
-We have also led an RCT of 1000 participants suggesting provision of CVD risk information (whether phenotypic or genotypic) does not affect health-related behaviours, risk factors or well-being (Silarova, Heart 2019).
+We have pioneered the use of “landmark models” for cardiovascular risk to address challenges in the analysis of electronic health records (Xu, International journal of epidemiology 2022; Paige, American Journal of Epidemiology 2018).
+We have also led an RCT of ~1000 participants suggesting provision of CVD risk information (whether phenotypic or genotypic) does not affect health-related behaviours, risk factors or well-being (Silarova, Heart 2019).